Ktar5/Ktar5.github.io/_posts/2019-10-05-slip-n-slime.md

 ---

 Slip 'n Slime is an indie video game that I created where the goal is to solve puzzles and get to the end of the tunnel, however each time you move, you keep moving until you hit something or die.

+**GitHub Link:** [Slip 'n Slime Game](https://github.com/Ktar5/SlimeGame) (Please note that this was not truly meant to be open source, but is for the value it adds to my resume)

 ## Project Demo
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Mgd2Pc-gnlo" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>